Addiction Recovery Counseling Services, LLC (“ARCS”) Student Handbook

 FINANCING

 ARCS may offer Student Loan Financing to Students enrolled in the Program.
-ARCS Student Loans may be provided by ARCS or other private lenders.
-ARCS Student Loan terms are individualized.
-Contact [support@arcstofreedom.com], to apply.
+ARCS Student Loans may be provided by ARCS or by other third-party lenders/providers.
+All ARCS Student Loan Financing terms are individualized.
+Current availability of ARCS Student Loan Financing may vary.
+Individual eligibility for ARCS Student Loan Financing is assessed on a case by case basis.
+Contact ARCS Support to apply.

 CLASSES